rhobs/observability-operator/docs/api.md

         <td><b>modulus</b></td>
         <td>integer</td>
         <td>
-          Modulus to take of the hash of the source label values.<br/>
+          Modulus to take of the hash of the source label values.
+ Only applicable when the action is `HashMod`.<br/>
           <br/>
             <i>Format</i>: int64<br/>
         </td>